 Under the auspices of DCNR, PSSA holds a seat on the PA Snowmobile/ATV Advisory Committee (SAAC), the Pennsylvania Recreational Advisory Council (RAC), and nominates a snowmobiling representative to the PA Recreational Trails Advisory Board (PARTAB).

-In other areas PSSA participates in a Pennsylvania Tourism Coalition, is a member of the Pennsylvania Restaurant and Lodging Association (formerly PA Association of Travel and Tourism) and at the Federal level represents PA snowmobilers to the American Council of Snowmobile Associations and the International Snowmobile Manufacturers’ Association .
+In other areas PSSA participates in a Pennsylvania Tourism Coalition, and at the Federal level represents PA snowmobilers to the American Council of Snowmobile Associations and the International Snowmobile Manufacturers’ Association

-PSSA continues to develop new partnerships and to take every opportunity to represent the best interests of the snowmobiling community.
+PSSA continues to develop new partnerships, including with business and dealer and takes every opportunity to represent the best interests of the snowmobiling community.